-INTERVENTION GRANT PROJECTS FY2009 Locality or State Agency and Project Title Federal Funds Awarded, Grant Year and Funding Source Project Description Richmond City CORTIP \$24,927 5 th year Title II Funds This project provides an adaptation of the Colorado truancy case manager model.
-Clients are provided services to respond to unexcused absences.
-The court, schools, and the Commonwealth Attorney are the primary partners in this project managed by Richmond Justice Services.
-Richmond City Evening Reporting Center: Reducing Recidivism and Increasing Detention Alternatives \$63,964 (carried over from 1 st year - no additional funds awarded) 2 nd year Title II Funds This project implements the Boys and Girls Club - Gang Prevention through Targeted Outreach Program in an Evening Reporting Center (ERC).
+intervention Grant Projects Locality or State Agency and Project Title Federal Funds Awarded, Grant Year & Funding Source Project Description Petersburg DMC \$51,004 2 nd year Title II Funds This project is a collaboration between the Court Service Unit (CSU) and Virginia State University (VSU) to provide mentoring services to chronically truant youth.
+The mentors are VSU students who volunteer to meet classroom requirements.
+Mentors are assigned a youth between the ages of 10-15 yrs who are before intake or are on supervised probation for truancy or child in need of services (CHINS) complaints.
+Richmond City Evening Reporting Center: Reducing Recidivism and Increasing Detention Alternatives \$63,964 3 rd year Title II Funds This project implements the Boys and Girls Club-Gang Prevention through Targeted Outreach Program in an Evening Reporting Center (ERC).
 The ERC, operated by Richmond Justice Services, is a non-residential community-based program offering structured programming and supervision as an alternative to pre dispositional secure detention and as a post dispositional graduated sanction.
 The ERC will target youth, ages 13-17, involved in the juvenile justice system who are either in violation of the conditions of supervision and at risk of being charged with a probation violation, or who are before the court pre-dispositionally and without such services would likely be placed in detention.
-Roanoke County Functional Family Therapy \$47,716 4 th year Title II Funds This project provides Functional Family Therapy through Blue Ridge Behavioral Health Care to approximately 30-40 youth ages 11-18 in the 23rd Court Services District.
-Shenandoah Truancy Reduction and Restorative Justice Program \$25,883 4th year Title II Funds This program, operated by the Apple Valley Mediation Network, assesses the needs of high-risk truant students age 7-17 and their families.
-The program also provides community services and monitors school performance and family participation.
-Spotsylvania School-Based Probation Program \$67,612 3rd year Title II Funds This project provides a probation officer through the Court Service Unit in a high school in both Spotsylvania and Stafford Counties for court- ordered youth.
+Spotsylvania School-Based Probation Program \$55,000 4 th year Title II Funds This project provides a probation officer through the Court Service Unit in a high school in both Spotsylvania and Stafford Counties for court-ordered youth.
 The probation officer seeks to accomplish program goals by monitoring the youth's attendance and behavior through daily contact with school personnel.
-Virginia Department of Correctional Education Successful Transitioning with Life Skills and Employability Skills \$46,823 2 nd year JABG Funds This project provides the necessary skills through the Department of Correctional Education for older incarcerated youth to make a seamless transition back into the community to become responsible, productive, tax paying members of the community.
+Wise Strengthening Families \$32,500 4 th year Title II Funds This project serves young truants who reside in Wise County and the City of Norton.
+This program, administered by the Lonesome Pine Office on Youth, improves parenting skills and reduces delinquent behaviors while strengthening family bonds.
+Virginia Department of Correctional Education Successful Transitioning with Life Skills and Employability Skills \$35,282 3 rd year JABG Funds This project provides the necessary skills through the Department of Correctional Education for older incarcerated youth to make a seamless transition back into the community to become responsible, productive, tax paying members of the community.